Pycea/ACX-tweaks/README.md

 If you're using Safari, you can get some of the pure CSS fixes [here](https://gist.github.com/Pycea/73eeee25ff4f697b76c0d3d36035c749).
 See the page for how to load them.

 Under [releases](https://github.com/Pycea/ACX-tweaks/releases), you can get the source from the `chrome_src.zip` file under the latest release.
 You may be able to do something with this.

-## Features
-- When collapsing a thread, scrolls to the parent comment
-- Keyboard shortcuts
-    - Configurable keys for scrolling to the previous or next unread comment
-- User configurable options
-    - Re-add heart functionality
-    - Makes the blog look more like the old blog, [Slate Star Codex](https://web.archive.org/web/20200601140029/https://slatestarcodex.com/).
-    - Hide comments by certain users
-    - Hide subscriber only posts
-    - Keeps the header above the post, so it doesn't keep appearing whenever you scroll up a little.
-    - Shows the full time that a comment was posted, instead of just the day.
-    - Adds a button to scroll to the parent comment, or the top of the comment section for top level comments.
-    - Applies basic styling to comments, including italics, blockquotes, and Markdown style links.
-    - Highlights comments that you haven't seen yet.
-    - Loads all comments at once, instead of having to keep clicking the "Load more" button.
-    - Dark mode (only for the popup, for the whole page use something like [Dark Reader](https://darkreader.org/))
-- Advanced options
-    - Add CSS to customize the new comment look, or anything else
-    - Run custom JS on each page change

-For a full list with explanations, see [here](https://github.com/Pycea/ACX-tweaks/wiki/Options).

-To change options, click the extension icon.

 ## Customization
 If you want to do custom styling or run custom JS, including things that take advantage of the extension, you can check out [this page](https://github.com/Pycea/ACX-tweaks/wiki/Customization).